junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What does that --" Bobby takes two steps ahead, right next to where the angel was, but it is so clear there is nothing left there anymore.

-### Act 2-2 (Dean leave Sunrise)(Sunrise, 1861, Dean&Sam) Chap.
+### Act 2-2 (Dean leave Sunrise)(Sunrise, 1861, Dean) Chap.
 2

-> **Outline:** Dean prays to Cas but doesn't get answer, they figure Cas said they're lost to him, so their idea is to do something "noisy" (big enough to get some notice from the future but not too big to disturb the history) so that their existence might be like some beacon in the timeline, hopefully making it easier for Cas to locate them.
+> **Outline:** Dean prays to Cas but doesn't get answer, they figure Cas said they're lost to him, so the idea is to do something "noisy" (big enough to get some notice from the future but not too big to disturb the history) so that their existence might be like some beacon in the timeline, hopefully making it easier for Cas to locate.
+>
+> Dean goes ahead start doing the reckless noisy things, Sam stay behind at Samuel Colt's place continue researching (time travel spell: angel feather, sands of time, tears of a dragon)

 "Get out of my house."
 Samuel Colt grumbles, without bothering lifting his head.
 His colt on the desk by his hand -- a normal one, not the special one he'd already given to them.

-"I'm really sorry to bother you again," Sam steps gingerly ahead, Dean follows him a few feet behind.
+"I'm really sorry to bother you again," Sam steps gingerly ahead, Dean follows him a few steps behind.
 "I wouldn't bother you if it's not absolute urgent."

-"Thought I already did my share of help." he eyes them.
+"Thought I already did my share of help."
+He eyes them.
 "Don't tell me the Colt didn't work on the creature you're hunting."

 "No, it's not that."
 Dean chimes in, "It worked, but uh... it's something else we can use a little help there."

-"Which part of *I'm retired* failed you?"
+"What part of *I'm retired* failed you?"

-*Jeez, Samuel is clearly not an easy one to approach.* Dean thinks quietly, eyebrow raised a few inches.
+*Jesus, Samuel is clearly not an easy one to work with.* Dean thinks quietly, eyebrow raised a few inches.

 "Like I said, in our time, you're sort of a really big deal, the most famous hunter -- " Sam manages a tight smile, as friendly as he can pull.